-Planning a London to Edinburgh road trip?
+Wondering where to stop on your London to Edinburgh drive?
 This post is packed with 36+ of the BEST stop ideas along two different scenic routes.
-This equals LOTS of options!
+This equals LOTS of options for your London to Edinburgh road trip!
 Plus, helpful tips to have as much fun as you can along the way.

-A London to Edinburgh road trip has SO many fantastic stop ideas and scenic drives to chose from.
+London to Edinburgh by car gives you SO many fantastic stop ideas to chose from.
 Royal castles and gardens to quaint Cotswold villages and cottages.
 Bustling cities with canals and cathedrals to lakes, woods and coastal drives.
 ALL with centuries of history and legends.

-Without any stops, a London to Edinburgh road trip takes about 8 hours.
-We only gave ourselves two days for the drive because our priority was more time in Scotland in Ireland; this meant short stops at only a few places.
-If possible, I recommend giving yourself at least three days for a comfortable and satisfying road trip from London to Edinburgh.
+Without any stops, a London to Edinburgh drive takes about 8 hours.
+If possible, give yourself at least three days for a comfortable and satisfying road trip from London to Edinburgh.

-This post organizes your road trip into 4 areas (heading north from London): near London, central England western scenic route and eastern scenic route, and near Edinburgh.
-In central England, you might enjoy criss-crossing between the two routes, as many of England’s national parks are right up the middle.
+This post organizes your drive to Edinburgh into 4 areas (heading north from London): near London, central England western scenic route and eastern scenic route, and near Edinburgh.
+In central England, you might enjoy crisscrossing between the two routes, since many of England’s national parks are right up the middle.

 - Stop Ideas NEAR LONDON: Castles, Oxford and Cotswolds